ProDOS-8/ProDOS-8.github.io/_pages/releases/prodos-25.md

 * The new ProDOS 2.5 boot loader will find the ProDOS file anywhere in the root directory linked-list.
 * ProDOS 2.5 should allow unlimited files in the root directory level.

+#### GS/OS support for more than 51 files in the root directory

+* There is a new GS/OS **PRO.FST** driver to support the removal of the 51 files restriction.

+### No More Wacky Slot Remapping and Raised Max Drive Count

+_As of ProDOS 2.5 alpha5:_
+* Support has been added for up to 8 drives per slot.
+* Up to 37 total drives can be mounted at once.

 <div class="vertical-spacer"></div>